-NO Go to Lease expenses

-on the opposite page.
+Go to Lease expenses on the next page.

-YES Read on.

-Include income from the recovery of bad debts in Other business income at in or in the Income section of item P8 on your schedule.
+Include income from the recovery of bad debts in Other business income at 1 or J in the Income section of item P8.

 You are not allowed a deduction for bad debts unless you have previously included the amount in your assessable income or it is for money you lent in the ordinary course of a money-lending business carried on by you.